HPD Looking for a Few Good Ambassadors

 Have you ever wondered what kind of training a police officer must undergo to do his or her job?
 Do you think you could do it just as well, or better?
 Now is your chance to find out.
 The Houston Citizens' Police Academy, HCPA, is currently accepting applications.

-The overall objective of the Houston Citizens' Police Academy was to provide citizens with sound and accurate information about the Houston Police Department and the criminal justice process, therefore citizens are able to make informed decisions when issues or matters involve the police department or police activity.
-It is the department's hope that participants in the Citizens' Police Academy will share their experiences and learned information with family, friends, co-workers, and their communities to further improve and strengthen community-police relations in Houston and become ambassadors for the department.
+The overall objective of the Academy is to provide citizens with sound and accurate information about HPD and the criminal justice process so citizens are able to make informed decisions regarding issues / matters involving the police department and/or police activity.
+Participants will be able to share their experiences and learned information with family, friends, co-workers, and their community to further improve and strengthen community-police relations.

 ACADEMY COST, DATES, AND LOCATION